rweigel/cdawmeta/README.md

 >
 > Since the Master files are created using skeletontable/skeletoncdf tools from a data file and not necessarily reviewed and edited (especially for historical datasets), THEY SHOULD BE USED WITH CAUTION.

 We have found that few Master CDFs are fully [ISTP convention compliant](https://spdf.gsfc.nasa.gov/istp_guide/istp_guide.html).
-Issues encountered have been posted to this repository [issue tracker](https://github.com/rweigel/cdawmeta/issues).
+Issues encountered have been posted to this repository [issue tracker](https://github.com/rweigel/cdawmeta/issues) and many others were handled over email.

 We suggest that the community would benefit if Master CDF metadata was improved.
 This would

-1. improve the quality of SPASE generated based on Master CDF metadata
+1. improve the quality of HAPI and SPASE metadata generated based on Master CDF metadata
 2. reduce duplication of effort by scientists and developers in handling non-compliance.
 For example,
-   * [pytplot](https://github.com/MAVENSDC/PyTplot/blob/master/pytplot/importers/cdf_to_tplot.py#L213) account for the fact that both `SI_CONVERSION` and `SI_CONV` are used as attributes in Master CDFs, but they missed `SI_conv`, which is [also found](https://github.com/rweigel/cdawmeta/issues/14).
+   * [pytplot](https://github.com/MAVENSDC/PyTplot/blob/master/pytplot/importers/cdf_to_tplot.py#L213) accounts for the fact that both `SI_CONVERSION` and `SI_CONV` are used as attributes in Master CDFs, but they missed `SI_conv`, which is [also found](https://github.com/rweigel/cdawmeta/issues/14).
    * [pytplot](https://github.com/MAVENSDC/PyTplot/blob/master/pytplot/importers/cdf_to_tplot.py#L140) checks for only `DISPLAY_TYPE` but misses the fact that `Display_Type` and `DISPLAYTYPE` are also found in CDF Masters.
-The [CDAWeb IDL library](https://github.com/rweigel/cdawlib) (posted in this repo because not available in a public searchable repo) [does not look for `DISPLAYTYPE`](https://github.com/search?q=repo%3Arweigel%2FCDAWlib%20DISPLAYTYPE&type=code) and neither does [ADAPT](https://github.com/search?q=repo%3Aspase-group%2Fadapt%20DISPLAY_TYPE&type=code).
+The [CDAWeb IDL library](https://github.com/rweigel/cdawlib) [does not look for `DISPLAYTYPE`](https://github.com/search?q=repo%3Arweigel%2FCDAWlib%20DISPLAYTYPE&type=code) and neither does [ADAPT](https://github.com/search?q=repo%3Aspase-group%2Fadapt%20DISPLAY_TYPE&type=code).
    * [pytplot](https://github.com/MAVENSDC/PyTplot/blob/master/pytplot/importers/cdf_to_tplot.py#L158) accounts for `DEPEND_TIME` meaning the same thing as `DEPEND_0`.
-We missed this when developing HAPI metadata and could not find documentation.
+We missed this fact when developing HAPI metadata but could not find documentation to confirm it.
    * [Autoplot/CdfUtil.java](https://github.com/autoplot/app/blob/master/CdfJavaDataSource/src/org/autoplot/cdf/CdfUtil.java) has worked around many CDF and Master CDF metadata issues.
 (See also [CdfVirtualVars.java](https://github.com/autoplot/app/blob/master/CdfJavaDataSource/src/org/autoplot/cdf/CdfVirtualVars.java).
    * The [CDAWeb HAPI server](https://git.smce.nasa.gov/spdf/hapi-nand/-/blob/main/src/java/org/hapistream/hapi/server/cdaweb/CdawebUtil.java?ref_type=heads) also contains workarounds.
    * [The SPDF CDF Java library](https://github.com/autoplot/cdfj) (posted in this repo because it is not available in a public SPDF repo) catches some, but not all CDF metadata issues.
 For example, it catches `DEPEND_TIME`, but misses the fact that `Display_Type` and `DISPLAYTYPE` (it seems awkward for a CDF file format library to handle special metadata cases)
+   * The HAPI metadata generation code contains addresses many anomolies.
+See the files in the [attrib directory](https://github.com/rweigel/cdawmeta/tree/main/cdawmeta/attrib) and [hapi.py](https://github.com/rweigel/cdawmeta/blob/main/cdawmeta/_generate/hapi.py).
+A [log](http://mag.gmu.edu/git-data/cdawmeta/data/hapi/hapi.errors.log) of issues encountered that affected HAPI metadata generation encountered is generated by this code.
+(Other ISTP non-compliance issues are not logged by default because they represent the majority of lines in the error log file.)
    * In the early days of SPASE, Jan Merka was creating SPASE records using CDAWeb metadata, and he encountered many of the same issues we did (which we learned recently).

 We also recommend